 For a person to be saved before baptism since Jesus said, “He that believeth and is baptized shall be saved” (Mark 16:16).
-Peter told the Pentecostians to “Repent, and be baptized…for the remission of sins” (Acts 2:38).
-He also said, “baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God” (I Peter 3:21).
+Peter told the Pentecostians to “Repent and be baptized for the remission of sins” (Acts 2:38).
+He also said, “Baptism doth also now save us not the putting away the filth of the flesh by the answer of a good conscience toward God” (I Peter 3:21).

-For there to be nothing in a name or one name as good as another when Acts 4:12 says, “there is none other name…whereby we must be saved.”
+For there to be nothing in a name or one name as good as another when Acts 4:12 says, “There is no other name in which one can be saved.”

 For one church to be as good as another when the Lord has a church (Matthew 16:18).

-For there to be more than one church as the Bible says, the church is the body (Ephesians 1:23) and there is but one body (1 Cor.
-12:20).
+For there to be more than one church as the Bible says, The church is the body (Ephesians 1:23) and there is BUT one body (I Corinthians 12:20).